Let's talk about it

 Despite this, Living Beyond Breast Cancer’s 2020 National Needs Assessment of Young Women Affected by Breast Cancer found that most young women in treatment report that they never discussed sexual side effects with their medical team.
 There are many reasons patients may be reluctant to bring up the topic of sex, and in more than two-thirds of cases where there was a discussion of sexual side effects, a healthcare provider was the one to open that discussion.

 LBBC is committed to helping young people navigate the complex ways in which breast cancer impacts their lives and to providing healthcare providers the education and resources to address their patients’ unmet needs.
 On this page you will find a collection of resources to help you speak to patients about sexual health and address some of the most common questions and concerns they may face.
-You’ll also find resources to share with your patients.
+You’ll also find resources to share with your patients as well as links to external organizations.

 Despite the impact that breast cancer treatment can have on sexual health, most young women report that they never discussed the topic during their care.
 This downloadable tip sheet provides straightforward recommendations you can share with your patients to help them find relief for a problem that can feel hopeless.

 Starting a conversation about sex can be a challenge both for patients and providers.
-Breast surgeon and OB-GYN Heather Macdonald, MD, FACOG, and licensed sex therapist Stephanie Buehler, MPW, PsyD, CST-S, IF, discuss ways to introduce the topic that minimizes awkwardness.
+In this webinar, breast surgeon and OB-GYN Heather Macdonald, MD, FACOG, and licensed sex therapist Stephanie Buehler, MPW, PsyD, CST-S, IF, discuss ways to introduce the topic that minimizes awkwardness.
 They also provide information and resources to help you feel prepared for the conversation and questions that may follow.
 Slides are also available.

 Length: 1 hour and 15 minutes

-Needs assessment identifies 6 key gaps in care of young women diagnosed with breast cancer
+Watch now📄 Needs assessment identifies six key gaps in care of young women diagnosed with breast cancer

 Serving the needs of young women requires understanding what those needs are and which ones are not being met.
 Learn what young women said about sexual health and five other key needs that aren’t being met in care, from the National Needs Assessment of Young Women Affected by Breast Cancer.
-Download the full executive summary to go deeper into the needs assessment findings.
+Download the full executive summary.

 Length: Under 5 minutes